RotorHazard/RotorHazard/resources/NuclearHazard/README.md

 If the card is inserted the wrong way, the timer will not be able to set the VRX channel and you'll have bad readings.
 When adding an RX to a card, be careful to not get solder on the gold plated edge connectors.

-If you order a timer from me, I will have the latest node code with the buzzer fix uploaded to the STM32 already.
-Otherwise the STM32 will need to be flashed after installing the Pi and software.
+The STM32 will need to be flashed after installing the Pi and software.
 To do so, power the board and use the RH web flashing interface.
 This board uses a slightly different beeper that needs a line of the node code changed to work.
 The .bin in the node_src folder has this change.
-There is also a direct connection for a FTDI adapter to the STM32 to program without the Pi.
+There is also a direct connection for a FTDI adapter to the STM32 to program without the Pi. *If you order a timer from the designer, the latest node code with the buzzer fix will already be uploaded to the STM32.*

 ## Extra Info